Sean Cleary announces candidacy for State Senate District 35 seat

-BISMARCK – With Senator Erin Oban announcing she will not seek re-election in 2022, North Dakota State Senate District 35 seat is wide open, and a candidate from across the aisle has announced he will be throwing his hat in the ring.
+With Sen. Erin Oban announcing she will not seek re-election in 2022, North Dakota State Senate District 35 seat is wide open — and a candidate from across the aisle has announced he will be throwing his hat in the ring.

-Cleary spent time as a staff member for Senator John Hoeven as well as Governor Doug Burgum.
+Cleary spent time as a staff member for Sen. John Hoeven as well as Gov. Doug Burgum.

 Cleary is running on a platform of conservative values and building a stronger local economy.